mainwp/mainwp-child/readme.txt

 * Fixed: Typos and inconsistencies in user login event log descriptions and action identifiers for improved clarity and consistency across Network Activity logs.
 * Updated: Spammed comments are now properly excluded from being counted in reports and token metrics.
 * Updated: Updated the PHPSecLib library to the latest version.
+* Updated: Enhanced plugin and theme health check monitoring with improved background task scheduling and automatic recovery from missed scheduled events.

 = 6.0.11 - 5-5-2026 =
 * Fixed: Global `customize_register` hook exposes legacy Customizer UI issues.